 Heart medications may be needed to prevent another episode.
 It's also important to manage emotional stress.

-To learn some simple techniques to incorporate into your daily life, check out these American Heart Association videos:
+Learn some simple techniques to incorporate into your daily life from the American Heart Association:

 Other ways to address stress include:

 - Seeking professional help from a mental health worker or psychiatrist

 - Making dietary changes

 - Reducing alcohol use